Travel China by high speed train and you’ll never look back!

 Cheryl & Jim R

-Development of China’s Railroad in the past 30 years
+Development of China’s Railway System in the Past 30 Years

 Beijing/Shanghai Line (1318 km)

 Good news for Chinese rail travellers just keeps coming.
 On December 26, 2012, China officially launched its bullet train service on its recently completed high-speed railway connecting Beijing and Guangzhou.
-At 2,298 km, this is the longest high-speed rail line in the world cutting travel time by train between Guangzhou and Beijing to less then 8 hours, 12 1/2 hours less than the fastest passenger train on the old rail line (the old line will be used exclusively for freight).
+At 2,298 km, this is the longest high-speed rail line in the world cutting travel time by train between Guangzhou and Beijing to less then 8 hours, 12.5 hours less than the fastest passenger train running on the old track, which is now used almost exclusively for freight.

-Three classes are available on the high speed trains: executive, first and second.
-Our groups are booked in second class, which is equivalent to but far more comfortable than economy class on a airplane.
+Chinese high speed passenger rail service offers three classes: executive, first and second.
+Our tour groups are booked in second class, equivalent to but far more comfortable than economy class on a passenger plane.
 In first class there are 4 seats per row whereas in second class there are 5 seats per row with 3 seats one side of the aisle and 2 on the opposite side.
 Compared with second class, first class seats are wider, recline more and have a footrest that second class doesn’t.
 Executive class is one level higher than first class and the leather seats recline flat.

 Soft Sleeper Class on Express Train (not designated as high speed)